blopker/alic/README.md

 - WebP
 - GIF

-Alic is heavily inspired by [ImageOptim](imageoptim-url), but with modern compression algorithms for smaller files and speed.
+Alic is heavily inspired by [ImageOptim][imageoptim-url], but with modern compression algorithms for smaller files and speed.

 ## Installation

-Start by downloading the latest release from the [releases page](project-release-url).
+Start by downloading the latest release from the [releases page][project-release-url].
 Then, drag the app to your Applications folder and open it.

 **The first time you open Alic**, you will need to hold down the `option` key and right click the app in the Applications folder.
 Then click "Open" and then "Open" again.
 This is because Alic is not signed with an Apple Developer ID yet.